+8. How can I best prepare my team(s)?

 Select students who read widely from a range of genre.
 Use the pretest only as a rough guide.
 Some schools arrange inter class play offs to aid selection, others arrange parents/librarians/past participants to act as mentors.
 It is a good idea to get together with the English Department when selecting a team.

 9. How long does the Kids’ Lit Quiz™ last?

 10. Why should our school enter a team?

 The quiz provides an incentive for a school’s better readers to extend their reading and to broaden their literary knowledge.
 It also encourages the more reluctant reader to enjoy books The benefits of the quiz are well-supported by research (Harrington 2008, Jacques 2012)

 11. I'm not sure whether the Quiz is right for our school, can I have a look first?

-Certainly, have a look at the fixtures timetable to see the dates and venues of the competition.
+Certainly, have a look at the schedule of heats and finals to see the dates and venues of the competition.
 Come along and see for yourself that apart from the obvious, the quiz is also fun.
 You might even win an audience prize… a book, of course!